InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 that are available for answering such questions.
 It is the TCs responsibility to make sure there is a community member "on call".
 Most commonly, the TCs themselves will fullfill that role, since onboarding new community members is one of their jobs.

-As such, it is also important to help potential contributors to determine what contributions are welcome or needed.
+It is also important to help potential contributors to determine what contributions are welcome or needed.
 These can be code contributions but also non-code contributions, such as writing documentation, creating artwork or organizing events.
 One common way to do this is to tag "newcomer tasks" in the issue tracker used by the community or implement a marketplace for open tasks, that contributors can use.

-Wrapping up.
-It is super important for InnerSource communities in a corporate environment to keep the barriers to contributing as low as possible to get as many contributors as possible.
+In summary, it is super important for InnerSource communities in a corporate environment to keep the barriers to contributing as low as possible to get as many contributors as possible.
 TCs therefore make sure that users and contributors have both access to helpful documentation and people in the